rigodev/GitBrowser/README.md

-Browser for the accounts in github.com usung API.
+Browser for the accounts in github.com using API.
 - MVVM
 - RxSwift
 - RxMoya